openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 * From -02 to -03

   * Updated abstract and Introduction
-  * Changed message_3 to hide the identity lenght from passive attackers
+  * Changed message_3 to hide the identity length from passive attackers
   * CDDL Definitions
   * Security considerations of independence of Session Keys
   * Editorial changes